local-npm/local-npm/README.md

 While your friend does:

 ```
-$ registry-alpha \
+$ modserv \
    --url-base http://<friends_hostname>:5080
 ```

 In this way, you can create a daisy chain of awesome.

-**Protip 2**: If you want to set up a single `registry-alpha` for multiple people to use, such as for conferences or workplaces, then just daemonize it (e.g. using [forever](https://www.npmjs.org/package/forever)), and then when you run it, specify the URL that clients will use to access the server, e.g.:
+**Protip 2**: If you want to set up a single `modserv` for multiple people to use, such as for conferences or workplaces, then just daemonize it (e.g. using [forever](https://www.npmjs.org/package/forever)), and then when you run it, specify the URL that clients will use to access the server, e.g.:

 ```
-$ registry-alpha \
+$ modserv \
     --url-base http://192.168.x.x:5080
 ```